Rhodes blood libel: Blood libel against the Jews in the Ottoman Empire

 With the increase of Christian influence in the Ottoman Empire, the standing of the Jews declined.
 The sultan's Hatt-i Sharif of Gulhane, proclaimed in 1839, ushered in an era of liberal reforms known as Tanzimat.
 This period further enhanced the status of the Christians and eroded the power of authorities to protect the Jews.
 Before 1840, cases of blood libel occurred in Aleppo in 1810 and in Antioch in 1826.

-In 1840, contemporaneous with the affair in Rhodes, a more famous case of blood libel, known as the Damascus affair, was developing in Damascus, while the city was under the short-lived control of Muhammad Ali of Egypt.
+In 1840, contemporaneous with the affair in Rhodes, a case of blood libel known as the Damascus affair was developing in Damascus, while the city was under the short-lived control of Muhammad Ali of Egypt.
 On February 5, Capuchin friar Thomas and his servant Ibrahim Amara went missing, and the Jews of Damascus were accused of murdering them to collect their blood for Passover matzos.
 The local Christian community, the governor, and the French consul, who received full support from Paris, actively pursued the ritual murder charge.
-The accused Jews were tortured, and some of them confessed to having killed Father Thomas and his servant.
+The Jews were tortured, and some of them confessed to having killed Father Thomas and his servant.
 Their testimonies were used by the accusers as the irrefutable proof of guilt.
 The case drew international attention, arousing active protests from the European Jewish diaspora.